 Research Interests :

-Our Brain Barriers Reserach laboratory continues its long-term blood brain barrier / neurovascular unit (BBB/NVU) research program, continuously funded by N.I.H. since 1981, by studying the mechanisms involved in delivering drugs across the blood-brain barrier to the central nervous system (CNS) in neuropathological disease states.
-We have recently discovered specific drug transporters such as Pgp and OATP that are affected by stroke and can be targeted to enhance drug delivery.
-We are also actively studying the effect of neuropathologies such as hypoxia, stroke, and acute pain on endothelial cell tight junction protein integrity , leak, permeability and Pgp transporter trafficking at the BBB.
-We have recently shown that short-term hypoxia and MCAO leads to significant alterations in permeability and transporter expression that can be reversed by specific calcium channel antagonists.
-This work has significant consequences to the study of stroke.
-Additionally, we have shown that peripheral inflammatory pain and drug-drug interactions have significant effects on BBB Pgp transporter trafficking to the lumen of the brain endothelial cells leading to limitations in the delivery of analgesics such as codeine and morphine, to the CNS.
-We are now in the exciting position of coupling our program in CNS drug delivery by BBB transporters with our program in stroke neuropathology at the neurovascular unit. cvtpd2023.docx
+Our Brain Barriers Reserach laboratory continues its long-term blood brain barrier / neurovascular unit (BBB/NVU) research program, continuously funded by N.I.H. since 1985, by studying the mechanisms involved in delivering drugs across the blood-brain barrier to the central nervous system (CNS) in neuropathological disease states.
+We were the first group to discover specific BBB drug transporters such as Pgp and OATP altered by stroke and acute pain which can be targeted to enhance drug delivery.
+We are also actively studying the effect of neuropathologies such as hypoxia, stroke, and acute pain on endothelial cell tight junction protein integrity , leak, permeability and Pgp transporter trafficking from the nucleus to the vascular lumen of the BBB.
+We have recently shown that short-term hypoxia and MCAO leads to significant alterations in permeability and OATP / PgP transporter expression that can be reversed by specific transporter antagonists, antioxidants and OTC drugs.
+This work has significant consequences to the treatment of stroke.
+Additionally, we have shown that peripheral inflammatory pain and drug-drug interactions have significant effects on BBB Pgp transporter trafficking leading to limitations in the delivery of analgesics such as codeine and morphine, to the brain.
+We are in the exciting position of coupling our program in CNS drug delivery by BBB transporters with our program in stroke neuropathology and pain at the neurovascular unit by recently demonstrating that the transporter OATP1a2 is central to neuroprotectant atorvastatin drug delivery in stroke. cvtpd2024.docx